-Stephen Oola, Lecturer on Transitional Justice and the ICC in Northern Uganda
+Mr. Stephen Oola, Lecturer on Displacement: Refugees and IDPs in Uganda

 Stephen Oola heads the research and advocacy department at the Refugee Law Project, School of Law, Makerere University.
 He is also coordinator of the Advisory Consortium on Conflict Sensitivity (ACCS), funded by the Department for International Development (UK).
 He holds an MA in international peace studies from University of Notre Dame (USA) and a law degree from Makerere University.
 He also holds a postgraduate diploma in legal practice from the Law Development Centre–Kampala and a postgraduate diploma in conflict management and peace studies (PGC) from Gulu University.
 Oola is an advocate of the High Court of Uganda.
 His research interests include forced migration, governance, human rights, transitional justice, and peace building.
 Mr. Oola joined SIT in 2013.